CK-Digital55/CK-Digital55/README.md

 ## About Me/Professional Summary

  Ten years of experience in administrative management, data analytics, and data reporting.
 Excellent reputation in leadership, teamwork, problem-solving, strategic thinking, and communication.
 Currently pursuing a
  Bachelor's degree in Data Analytics (with Computer Science in concentration of Software Engineering).
-Following undergraduate studies, me plans are to obtain dual Master's degrees in Business Administration and Data
+Following undergraduate studies, my plans are to obtain dual Master's degrees in Business Administration and Data
  Science.